Monday 12 July – Sunday 18 July

 A week of intensive tuition for young organists during the Oundle International Festival.

 Based in the beautiful Northamptonshire market town, the Oundle for Organists Summer School, founded over 30 years ago, is the perfect week of intensive tuition and fun.
 Our renowned tutors will guide and inspire you; you’ll gain new insights into your playing every day.
 You’ll make friends and spend time with kindred spirits, and you’ll broaden your musical horizons by experiencing memorable performances in the Oundle International Festival.
 You’ll even participate in one of them!

 Who?
-Organists around the ages of 14 – 23, at or above Grade 6* through post-Grade 8 and diploma.
+Organists around the ages of 14 – 23, from roughly Grade 6* standard through diploma level.
 Students will be grouped according to their level of experience.